lovebagels/toaster/docs/Package Maintainers/makingapackage.md

 Here is where you can place all the other packages you require to be installed to install your package.
 You can specify just a package's name, like `go`, or a minimum version to be required for the package, like `python>=3.7`.

+### Use

+Here is where you can put a list of commands not installable from toaster that are required to install your program.

 ## Binary

 Here is an example of a simple binary program's TOML file